Skip to content

 Profile

-Samuel regularly appears (led and unled) in the High Court and the County Court, and has a busy paper practice.
+He is a skilled advocate who frequently appears as sole counsel in the High Court and County Court.
+He has been led on a number of substantial high-profile cases, including in the Court of Appeal.
 He accepts instructions in all of Chambers’ main practice areas.

-Samuel was called to the Bar in 2018, and achieved the highest mark out of the Lincoln’s Inn cohort.
+Samuel was called to the Bar in 2018, coming top of the Lincoln’s Inn cohort.
 Before undertaking pupillage at Chambers, Sam obtained a Distinction and a prize on the BCL at the University of Oxford, and graduated top of his year in Law at Queen Mary University of London.

 Practice Areas